devballteam/tokenStorage/README.md

 # [Temporary token storage](https://github.com/devballteam/tokenStorage)
 This is server which help share tokens per environments between two or more machines.
+Another feature is serving HTML file with generated HTML tag with attributes based on template from 'pages' directory and data from json file.

 ## Setup server:
 ```